BloomTech-Labs/code-your-dreams-fe/README.md

 #### Chapter admin

 - Click on the Chapters page link.
+  - Verify that the chapters table is empty and the page loads properly.
 - Click on the plus button to create two new chapters.
-  - Verify that the new chapter is added to the table on the Chapters page.
+  - Verify that the new chapters are added to the table on the Chapters page.
 - Open one of the chapter pages by clicking the link in the chapter name.
-- Add a chapter user using the new member button.
+- Add a chapter user using the new member button (use any settings for that user).
   - Verify that the new member appears in the members table.
 - Link two courses to the chapter.
-  - Verify that the linked course appears in the courses table.
+  - Verify that the linked courses appear in the courses table.
-- Delete one of the linked courses from the chapter.

 #### Member admin

 - Click on the Members page link.
-- Click on the plus button to create a new member (add to either of the two chapters).
+- Click on the plus button to create a new member (add to the chapter without any members).
   - Verify that the new member is added to the table on the Members page.
-- Find and delete the member that was created during the chapter admin tests.
-  - Verify that the member no longer displays on the members table.

 #### User profile

 - Click on the profile link.
-- Update the admin name.
+- Update the user name.
   - Verify that the new name appears in the app.
 - Logout from the app.